ravenloue/MammothYoutubeAPIScraper/README.md

 Many thanks to Mammoth Interactive for their tutorial for this process.
 Up until now I hadn't really handled APIs at all, and now I feel at least confident with the YouTube API.
 I want to find more ways to be able to utilize this and other APIs in the future.

 ### Continued development
+- 2023
+  - January 20
+    - Added Screencap and link to active deployment.
+Also fixed links in the readme

-- January 16, 2023
+  - January 16
     - I finished the tutorial.
 I added on the ability for the search to populate channels.
 The next step is to get playlists to work.
     - Added support for playlists

 ### Useful resources